-Since 2018 Nanette has taught English Composition, World, and American Literature at the University of Nevada, Las Vegas (UNLV) where she is a doctoral candidate in English Literature.
-She holds a degree in Writing from Brigham Young University (BYU-Provo) and a Masters in Language and Composition from UNLV.
-Her research interests are at the intersections of rhetorics, nineteenth century American literature, and composition pedagogy.
+Since 2017, Nanette has taught the subjects of Writing, Rhetoric, World, and American Literature at the University of Nevada, Las Vegas (UNLV) where she is a doctoral candidate in English Literature.
+She holds a degree in Writing from Brigham Young University (BYU-Provo) and another in Language and Composition from UNLV.
+Her research interests are at the intersections of rhetorics, nineteenth-century American literature, and composition pedagogy.

 Nanette’s PhD Dissertation is entitled “Genre and Gender: A Rhetoric of Irony in 19th Century American Women’s Writing” and focuses on how best-selling books, or their authors like Susan Warner, Harriet Beecher Stowe, Rebecca Harding Davis, Ida B. Wells, and Pauline Hopkins have been marginalized or forgotten over time.
 Nanette posits that this is due to a misreading of these authors’ ironic communication and a subsequent (mis)genrefication based on gender.
-Nanette invites what she calls a “restorative suspicious” re-reading–merging a Ricoeurian suspicion with a Felskian restoration– of these texts to recover their authors and their messages for social justice in ways that may liberate modern audiences.
+Nanette invites what she calls a “restorative suspicious” re-reading of these texts, merging a Ricoeurian suspicion with a Felskian restoration, to recover their authors and their messages for social justice in ways that may liberate modern audiences.

 Her scholarly writing has appeared in journals and essay collections including Studies in American Naturalism (Summer 2019), Popular Culture Review (Winter 2019), and Teaching American Literature: A Journal of Theory and Practice (Spring/Summer 2018).
-Her book chapter “Feminist Sisters: Margaret Fuller and Ida B. Wells and their Invitational Rhetoric,” is in Feminism: Critical Insights, edited by Robert C. Evans.
+Her book chapter “Feminist Sisters: Margaret Fuller and Ida B. Wells and their Invitational Rhetoric,” is in Feminism: Critical Insights, a “‘CHOICE’ 2021 top-75 Community College Resource,” edited by Robert C. Evans.
 Salem/Grey House, 2020.

 Nanette has been an invited panelist at academic conferences around the globe, including at the Japanese Association for American Studies’ 53rd Annual Meeting and by invitation at Taisho University in Tokyo, Japan, June 2019.
 Most recently Nanette presented at the Society for the Study of American Women Writers (SSAWW) in Baltimore, MD, her paper “The Agential Irony of Harriet Beecher Stowe’s Uncle Tom’s Cabin.”
 To learn more about Nanette’s academic work, click on “Academia” above.